AllanWang/material-components-web-react/README.md

 ## Need help

 We're constantly trying to improve our components.
-If Github Issues don't fit your needs, then please visit us on our [Discord Channel](https://discord.gg/material-components).
+If GitHub Issues don't fit your needs, then please visit us on our [Discord Channel](https://discord.gg/material-components).